Mark E. Casse: Racing career

 In 2011, Casse won his fifth straight training title at Woodbine Toronto with a record 119 victories, which was nearly double the number of wins compiled by the runner-up.
 Among them were 13 stakes victories including the Grey Stakes, in which Casse saddled the top three finishers.
 He also earned his first Grade I win since 2001 when Pool Play won the Stephen Foster Stakes at odds of 36-1.
 In 2012, Casse ranked 7th in North America by trainer earnings.
 Uncaptured became his second Canadian Horse of the Year when, at the age of two, he won the Clarendon, Vandal, and Swynford stakes at Woodbine and the Iroquois and Kentucky Jockey Club Stakes at Churchill Downs.
 On July 6, 2014, Casse scored his first victory in the Queen's Plate, Canada's premier race, with filly Lexie Lou.
 She was later named Canadian Horse of the Year while Casse won his seventh Sovereign Award.
 Casse would finish the year ranked #6 in North America by earnings.

 In 2015, Casse scored his first two Breeders' Cup wins, with Catch a Glimpse in the Breeders' Cup Juvenile Fillies Turf, and with Tepin in the Breeders' Cup Mile.
 Tepin would be awarded the 2015 Eclipse Award for champion turf mare, while Catch A Glimpse was named the Canadian Horse of the Year.
 Unfortunately, a promising colt, Danzig Moon, who had finished fifth in the Kentucky Derby and was the favourite for the Queen's Plate, suffered a catastrophic breakdown during the Plate Trial.
 "If you knew why it happened, you could try to do it better or do it differently.
 So now we’ve got this fear and worry that it could happen again.
 It’s going to take a long time to be able to watch races because they (horses) are part of your family."
 That year, Casse was the #4 ranked trainer in North America by earnings.

 In 2016, Casse won several major stakes races with Tepin, including the prestigious Queen Anne Stakes at Royal Ascot in England.
 Other major graded stakes winners included World Approval, Lexie Lou, Kaigun, Catch A Glimpse, Noble Bird and Pretty City Dancer.
 On May 14, he won his 2,000th race at Gulfstream Park, even though he himself was located at Woodbine at the time.
 "It's a great testimony to our team, which I'm very proud of," said Casse.
 At the 2016 Breeders' Cup, Classic Empire established himself as a leading contender for the 2017 Kentucky Derby by winning the Juvenile.

 In 2016, Casse was inducted into the Canadian Horse Racing Hall of Fame.

-On November 19, 2020 at Gulfstream Park West, he registered his 3,000th win with his horse Souper Watson taking the win in Race 3.
+On November 19, 2020, Casse won his 3,000th race with Souper Watson at Gulfstream Park West (formerly Calder Race Course).
+On July 17, 2025, he secured his 4,000th career victory at Colonial Downs with It's Witchcraft.